OFAI/GermEval2024-GerMS/site/workshop.md

   BMK (Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology) Radetzkystraße 2, 1030 Vienna
   Room EA08 (ground floor)
-  Note: **Please, bring your passport or identity card to get acces to the event space!!!**
+  Note: **Please, bring your passport or identity card to get access to the event space!!!**

 ### Programme